 -Bevington, David ed., The First Part of King Henry IV (Oxford World’s Classics)

 -DVD – Hamlet directed by Michael Almereyda starring Etan Hawke

 -DVD – Hamlet directed by Franco Zeffirelli starring Mel Gibson

 Students should register through uSis.
 Exchange students cannot register through uSis, but must see the director of studies and register with her.
 If you have any questions, please contact the departmental office, tel.
 071 5272144 or mail: email@example.com.

 Exchange and Study Abroad students, please see the Study in Leiden website for information on how to apply

 Registration Studeren à la carte and Contractonderwijs

-Students are required to purchase the editions of the individual plays specified above, and not an edition of the complete works, as the introductions to the individual plays are part of the reading material for each week.
-No other editions are allowed.
+Students must read A Midsummer Night’s Dream for the first seminar.
+Students are required to study particular editions of the individual plays (specified above), and not an anthology of Shakespeare’s Collected Works, as the information given in the introductions to the individual plays is part of the reading material.